Master–slave morality: Slave morality

+Historical context

 According to Nietzsche, the struggle between master and slave moralities recurs historically.
 He noted that ancient Greek and Roman societies were grounded in master morality.
 The Homeric hero is the strong-willed man, and the classical roots of the Iliad and Odyssey exemplified Nietzsche's master morality.
 He calls the heroes "men of a noble culture", giving a substantive example of master morality.
 Historically, master morality was defeated, as Christianity's slave morality spread throughout the Roman Empire.

 After the destruction of the Second Temple in Jerusalem in 70 AD, Judea completely lost its independence to Rome, and after the defeat of the Bar-Kokhba revolt in 136 AD it ceased to exist as a national state of Jewish people.
 The struggle between the polytheistic culture of Rome (master, strong) and newly developed Christian monotheism in former Judea and surrounding territories in the Middle East (slave, weak) lasted continuously until 323, when Christianity became the Roman Empire's official religion.
 Nietzsche condemns the triumph of slave morality in the West, saying that the democratic movement is the "collective degeneration of man".
 He claims that the nascent democratic movement of his time was essentially slavish and weak.
 Weakness conquered strength, slave conquered master, re-sentiment conquered sentiment.
 This ressentiment Nietzsche calls "priestly vindictiveness", based on the jealous weak seeking to enslave the strong and thus erode the basis for power by pulling the powerful down.
 Such movements were, according to Nietzsche, inspired by "the most intelligent revenge" of the weak.
-Nietzsche saw democracy and Christianity as the same emasculating impulse, which sought to make everyone equal by making everyone a slave.

-Nietzsche did not necessarily believe that everyone should adopt master morality as the "be-all, end-all" behavior.
-He thought that the revaluation of morals would correct the inconsistencies in both master and slave moralities.
-But he asserted that for the individual, master morality was preferable to slave morality.